-Maggie, an Australian Kelpie and possibly the world’s oldest dog, punctuated her record recently, as she peacefully lay down in her basket one last time and passed away.
+Maggie, an Australian Kelpie and possibly the world’s oldest dog, punctuated her record recently, as she peacefully laid down in her basket one last time and passed away.

 Maggie was born on a farm in the Australian state of Victoria in the mid-1980s.
 She enjoyed her long life and the companionship of farmer Brian McLaren, spending most days following him between the farm’s dairy and office and maintaining order among the few dozen local cats.